Penglai-Enclave/Penglai-doc/source/Tutorials/Tutorial-Penglai-TVM-shadow-enclave.rst

 Shadow enclave (Penglai-TVM)
 ==============================

-This tutorial introduces the server enclave in Penglai.
-Server enclave is a special type of enclave, it will not run until other enclaves call it.
+This tutorial introduces the shadow enclave in Penglai.
+Shadow enclave is a clean template, another enclave can fork from the shadow enclave to achieve fast boot.
-With the server enclave, we can implement an enclave chain in the Penglai.
-Server enclave can act as a separate library or OS server, etc.
+Shadow enclave is suitable for the scenario that needs to auto-scale multiple enclave instances with single source code.

 Prerequisite
 -------------